Sk3llington/Purple-Teaming/README.md

 ## Time To Attack!

-Today, I will act as an offensive security Red Teamer to exploit a vulnerable Capstone VM.
+Today, I will act as an offensive security Red Teamer to exploit a vulnerable Capstone Virtual Machine.

-##### I will need to use the following tools, in no particular order:
+### The following tools will be used for this red team engagement:

 >Firefox
  Hydra
  Nmap
  John the Ripper
  Metasploit
  curl
  MSVenom

 Now it's time to search for the webserver that I am looking to attack.